-This West Virginia Aged and Disabled Medicaid waiver is designed to help the elderly by providing services that enable them to remain living at home or return home, rather than receive care in a nursing home.
-Services are not limited to personal care, but include non-care related assistance, such as non-medical transportation and homemaker services.
+This West Virginia Aged and Disabled Medicaid waiver is designed to help the elderly by providing services that enable them to remain living at home or to return home rather than receive care in a nursing home.
+Services are not limited to personal care; they also include non-care related assistance, such as non-medical transportation and homemaker services.

 The Aged and Disabled Waiver (ADW) has a consumer-directed option called Personal Options that allows participants to select some of their own care providers.
-The ADW Personal Options also allows participants to hire family members (excluding legal guardians and spouses, but not ex-spouses) to provide attendant care services.
-The amount caregivers can be paid is determined by the program participant, but must be at least minimum wage for the state, and is capped by Medicaid regulation.
-One should expect the cap to be somewhere between 60% and 75% of the state hourly average for home care, or approximately $9.00 - $13.25 / hour.
+ADW Personal Options also allows participants to hire family members (excluding legal guardians and spouses, but not ex-spouses) to provide attendant care services.
+The amount caregivers are paid is determined by the program participant, but must be at least minimum wage for the state, and is capped by Medicaid regulation.
+As of 2023, minimum wage in West Virginia is $8.75.

 ADW considers the applicant’s age and level of impairment as related factors, as well as their income and assets.
 All applicants must be residents of West Virginia.

 Age and Impairment

 Applicants 18 – 64 years must be disabled as determined by the Social Security Administration.
 Applicants 65 and older are medically reviewed and, if they are found to be in need of nursing home level care, they qualify medically for the waiver.

 In 2023, the single applicant monthly income limit is $2,742.
 This figure equals 300% of the Federal Benefit Rate, which increases on an annual basis.
 For a couple when both spouses are applying, each spouse is allowed $2,742.
 However, the rules differ for married couples when one spouse is not also seeking Medicaid assistance.